Introduction to Prism’s 2015 Consultant Recruitment Survey

 Further observations included the wish for a recruiter to be advisory and consultative with both the hiring firm but also the candidates: this was added value that wasn’t open to in house recruiters.

 The value of building long term relationships with a small number of agencies with management consultancy recruitment experience was mentioned, together with a reluctance to consider new suppliers.

 Although the participating firms were a broad cross-section in the Management Consultancy recruitment sector, there was considerable consistency in the responses.
 The overall messages are clear:

 - Consulting recruitment firms are putting considerable effort and resource into hiring and are broadly successful.

 - Almost all adopt a hybrid approach to candidate sourcing.

 - Referrals are overwhelmingly felt to be the optimum consultant recruitment process albeit it can be very time-consuming.

 - Agencies are viewed very positively on a number of counts but with cost consistently raised as the primary problem.

-You can read Prism’s Guide to Recruitment Methods in Management Consultancy here.
+We explain more in our Guide to Recruitment Methods in Management Consultancy.

 For further information or to discuss any aspects of this survey or points raised please contact Chris Sale (Managing Director) Prism Executive Recruitment on 01784 898049 or [email protected].